Step-by-Step: How to Form a Florida LLC

 - Review results for exact matches and similar names

 The search is free and returns results instantly.
-Look for active entities with names that are similar to yours — not just exact matches.
-Under §605.0112, your name must be "distinguishable upon the records" of the Division of Corporations.
-This means minor differences (adding "The," changing word order slightly, or adding a generic term like "Services") may not be sufficient.
+Look for active entities with names similar to yours, not just exact matches.
+Under the Florida Revised LLC Act, your name must be "distinguishable upon the records" of the Division of Corporations, so minor tweaks (adding "The," reshuffling word order, tacking on a generic word like "Services") may not be enough.

-Beyond Sunbiz: Also check for federal trademark conflicts at USPTO.gov (a registered trademark holder could force you to change your LLC name even if the state accepts it) and domain name availability for your online presence.
+Beyond Sunbiz: Also check for federal trademark conflicts at USPTO.gov (a registered trademark holder could force a name change even after the state accepts your filing) and confirm a usable domain name.

-See our complete name search guide for detailed tips on choosing a strong, defensible name.
+See our complete name search guide for tips on choosing a strong, defensible name.

 Step 2: Reserve Your Name (Optional)